 The basis for the continued Stage 3 declaration is the fact that our groundwater supply is in overdraft due to historical over-pumping, and seawater intrusion is being detected in monitoring wells at our coastline.
 If seawater reaches groundwater production wells, they become contaminated, resulting in either abandoning wells or installing costly treatment systems.
 As a result, in 2014, the Board of Directors declared a Groundwater Emergency, and the State Department of Water Resources designated the basin as critically overdrafted.

 Our community has done a terrific job using less water under a Stage 3 shortage.
 Thanks to our community's successful water-efficiency efforts, we nearly achieved our 25% reduction goal last year!
 Maintaining the current level of conservation will help us continue to protect our groundwater while we develop new water sources.
 Stage 3 restrictions will remain in place until rescinded by the Board.

-Our conservation goal in 2019 & early 2020 is to collectively use 25% less water than in 2013.
+Our conservation goal in 2020 & early 2021 is to collectively use 25% less water than in 2013 (pre-drought usage).
 To achieve this goal, we are suggesting an annual average water use guideline of 50 gallons per person, per day.

 Continued Stage 3 Measures for 2020/2021: